tari3x/csec-modex/README.markdown

 Contact
 =======

-Please send bug reports and suggestions to Mihhail Aizatulin (avatar@hot.ee)
+Please send bug reports and suggestions to Mihhail Aizatulin (<avatar@hot.ee>)

+When submitting bug reports please include the full output of running make together with all the *.debug.out files from the test folder in which an error happened.